Skip to content

 Why is capnography useful in sedation and mechanical ventilation?

-Capnography is useful in sedation, intubation and in mechanical ventilation.
-Capnography provides a non-invasive predictor of arterial carbon dioxide (PaCO2), can give us early information about the child’s ventilation, act as an apnoea monitor, help to identify airway obstruction, and can indicate pulmonary blood flow.
+Capnography is useful in sedation, intubation and mechanical ventilation.
+Capnography provides a non-invasive predictor of arterial carbon dioxide (PaCO2), can give us early information about the child’s ventilation, acts as an apnoea monitor, helps to identify airway obstruction, and can indicate pulmonary blood flow.

 For intubation, capnography can help us to identify whether the tube is in the right place and whether we are adequately ventilating the child.
 For sedation, capnography can help us to monitor the level of sedation and the child’s ventilation throughout this (even with the best intentions conscious sedation can end up as deep sedation with hypoventilation, laryngospasm, or general anaesthesia).